Improwised/kb.repairrabbit.github.io/content/appointments/How-customers-can-book-an-appointment.md

 +++
-title= "How do Customers book an appointment? " date= 2018-01-18T16:13:10+05:30 description = ""
+title= "How can customers book an appointment? " date= 2018-01-18T16:13:10+05:30 description = ""
 weight = 4